Michael included this flowchart overview of his brand identity design process.

 Filmed and edited by Nick Culley.

-A more in-depth writeup has just been published on the johnson banks thought for the week.
+A more in-depth writeup is on the johnson banks thought for the week.